errol641/face-recognition-api/README.md

 ## PREREQUISITES

-This server uses knexjs to query the postgreSQL database.
+This server uses [knex.js](https://www.npmjs.com/package/knex) to query the postgreSQL database.
 If you want to use a different database:

 1. Uninstall pg package with `npm uninstall pg`